netflam/netflam/README.md

 ## Contributing

 Please feel free to contribute to this project!
-Good code is delicious!
+Remember, good code is delicious!
 Pull requests and feature requests welcome! :v:

 <div align="center">
   <img src="https://pbs.twimg.com/media/BuTj9ULCAAEd4G7.jpg:large"/>
 </div>

+People who are contributing to [netflam projects](https://github.com/netflam) will be added to the our [team](https://github.com/orgs/netflam/people).

+Together we create a wonderful open community!

 _IRC chatroom, **#netflam** on freenode.net_